 Accrued Redemption Premium and Effective Interest Computation.
 We accrue for estimated redemption premiums on our Class A Notes as provided for in our December 2004 note agreement.
 The Class A Notes accrue interest at an annual rate of 8.0%.
 Additionally, in the event we receive royalty and milestone payments under our agreement with Amgen above certain specified amounts, a redemption premium on principal payments is owed.
-The redemption premium ranges from 0% to 41.5% of principal payments, depending on the annual net sales of Sensipar by Amgen.
-We estimate future net sales of Sensipar by Amgen, compare our estimate to specified amounts in the Class A Note agreement to determine estimated redemption premiums over the life of the Class A Notes, and then calculate the effective interest rate on the Class A Notes by including the forecasted redemption premiums.
-As a result, the effective interest rate is comprised of the stated interest rate of 8.0% on Class A Notes plus the estimated redemption premiums on the Class A Notes.
-Changes to the future Sensipar net sales forecast may have a material impact on interest expense.
-Management evaluates its future Sensipar net sales estimates on a quarterly basis and adjusts the effective interest rate and corresponding accrued redemption premium when information indicates that the estimate is materially above or below the prior estimate.
+The redemption premium ranges from 0% to 41.5% of principal payments, depending on the annual net sales of Sensipar and Mimpara by Amgen.
+We estimate future net sales of Sensipar and Mimpara by Amgen, compare our estimate to specified amounts in the Class A Note agreement to determine estimated redemption premiums over the life of the Class A Notes, and then calculate the effective interest rate on the Class A Notes by including the forecasted redemption premiums.
+As a result, the effective interest rate is comprised of the stated interest rate of 8.0% on the Class A Notes plus the estimated redemption premiums on the Class A Notes.
+Management evaluates its future Sensipar and Mimpara net sales estimates on a quarterly basis and adjusts the effective interest rate and corresponding accrued redemption premium when information indicates that the estimate is materially above or below the prior estimate.
+Based on Sensipar and Mimpara royalties earned in 2010, the Class A Notes and all accrued interest and redemption premium are expected to be repaid on March 30, 2011.

 In July 2007, we entered into an agreement with DRI Capital, or DRI, in which we sold to DRI our right to receive future royalty payments arising from sales of Preotact under our licensing agreement with Nycomed.
 We received an up-front purchase price of \$50.0 million in 2007.
 If and when DRI receives two and a half times the payment we received, the agreement will terminate and the remainder of the royalties, if any, will revert back to us.
-We have determined that we should classify the initial up-front purchase price as debt and amortize this using the effective interest rate method over the estimated period to recover two and a half times the initial principal advanced.
+We have determined that we should classify the up-front purchase price as debt and amortize this using the effective interest rate method over the estimated period to recover two and a half times the initial principal advanced.
 We estimate future net sales of Preotact by Nycomed and then calculate the effective interest rate on the DRI debt.
 Changes to the future Preotact net sales forecast may have a material impact on interest expense.
 Management evaluates its future Preotact net sales estimates on a quarterly basis and adjusts the effective interest rate when information indicates that the estimate is materially above or below the prior estimate.